maj0m/NeuroEvolution/README.md

-There are plenty of room for improvement, but I do not intend on continuing on this project, as I consider it my Hello World in ML.
+There is plenty of room for improvement, but I do not intend on continuing on this project, as I consider it my Hello World in ML.
 Next up: NEAT